Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

-\paragraph{Parameter Setting} In our experiments, a two-layer artificial neural network (ANN) was trained with the ReLU activation function, Adam optimizer and binary cross-entropy (BCE) loss function on each dataset.
-Each ANN model was fully connected to the hidden layer with 32 nodes, except for the \textit{German} and \textit{KDD} datasets, which had a high number of features and we set the hidden layer with 64 nodes.
+\paragraph{Parameter Setting} In our experiments, a two-layer artificial neural network (ANN) was trained with the ReLU activation function, Adam optimizer, and binary cross-entropy (BCE) loss function on each dataset.
+Each ANN model was fully connected to the hidden layer with 32 nodes, except for the \textit{German} and \textit{KDD} datasets, which had a high number of features, and we set the hidden layer with 64 nodes.
 The number of iterations and the learning rate were set to 300 and 0.01, respectively.

 The MMD significance level was set to 0.05, which means that there is a significant difference between the explanation distribution of the two groups when $\textit{GPF\textsubscript{FAE}}\leq 0.05$, i.e., the model is procedural-unfair, and conversely, the model is procedural-fair.
-In addition, in our experiments, we took $n=100$ (the selection of parameter $n$ was chosen based on our experimentation and will be discussed in Section \ref{sec:par_n}), i.e., we selected 100 pairs of similar data points from $\mathcal{D}_1$ and $\mathcal{D}_2$.
-Specifically, 50 data points were randomly selected from $\mathcal{D}_1$ of the test set, and then the 50 data points that are most similar to each of them were found from $\mathcal{D}_2$ of the test set and put them into $\mathcal{D}^{'}_{1}$ and $\mathcal{D}^{'}_{2}$, respectively.
-We repeated this process in reverse and finally, there were 100 data points in each of $\mathcal{D}^{'}_{1}$ and $\mathcal{D}^{'}_{2}$ with the minimum distance between each pair of them.
+In addition, in our experiments, we took $n=100$ (the selection of parameter $n$ was chosen based on our experimentation and will be discussed in Section \ref{sec:par_n}), i.e., we selected 100 pairs of similar data points from $\textit{\textbf{X}}_1$ and $\textit{\textbf{X}}_2$.
+Specifically, 50 data points were randomly selected from $\textit{\textbf{X}}_1$ of the test set, and then the 50 data points that are most similar to each of them were found from $\textit{\textbf{X}}_2$ of the test set and put them into $\textit{\textbf{X}}^{'}_{1}$ and $\textit{\textbf{X}}^{'}_{2}$, respectively.
+We repeated this process in reverse, and finally, there were 100 data points in each of $\textit{\textbf{X}}^{'}_{1}$ and $\textit{\textbf{X}}^{'}_{2}$ with the minimum distance between each pair of them.

 We used three distributive fairness metrics, \textit{DP}, \textit{EO}, and \textit{EOD}, implemented in the open-source Python algorithmic fairness toolkit AI Fairness 360 (AIF360)~\cite{bellamy2018ai} to explore the relationship between procedural and distributive fairness in ML.
 Referring to the criteria of AIF360~\cite{bellamy2018ai}, we used 0.10 as the threshold of the group distributive fairness metrics~\cite{stevens2020explainability}.
 That is, when the \textit{DP}, \textit{EO}, and \textit{EOD} metrics are below 0.10, the model is regarded as distributive-fair; otherwise, the model is considered as distributive-unfair.
-Each case of experiments was performed 10 independent runs by using different random number seeds.
+Each experiment case was performed 10 times in independent runs using different random number seeds.